General News

 When indoor shelter isn’t available:

-• Avoid open fields, hilltops, or ridge crests, which expose you to greater lightning risk.
+• Avoid open fields, hilltops, or ridge crests, as they expose you to greater lightning risk.

 • Steer clear of tall, isolated trees and other prominent objects.
 In wooded areas, stay close to lower stands of trees.

-• If you’re with a group, ensure individuals are spread out to prevent lightning current from transferring between people.
+• If you’re in a group, ensure that individuals are spaced out to prevent lightning current from transferring between people.

 • Camping in an open setting during a thunderstorm is strongly discouraged.
 If you have no alternative, set up camp in a valley, ravine, or other low-lying areas.
 It’s crucial to note that a tent provides no protection against lightning.